-The city’s household hazardous waste drop-off facility is located in the rear of the property behind Fire Station #4, 1979 Brookdale Road.
+The City’s household hazardous waste (HHW) drop-off facility is located at 156 Fort Hill Drive next to the Public Works Service Center.
 The facility is open Saturdays and Sundays, from 9 a.m. to 2 p.m., excluding holidays.
 No material may be dropped off at any other time.

 - Stay in your vehicle!
 This is for your safety.

 - Clearly mark items in your trunk as HHW material to avoid having personal items collected by a hazmat crew member.

 - Expect that there may be a wait.
 This facility is one of only four household hazardous waste sites in the State of Illinois.
 Hazardous materials dropped off are processed for disposal as they are received at the facility.
 Please only bring accepted items this will help expedite the collection process.

 - Aerosol cans

 - Automotive fluids (including oil, gasoline and anti-freeze)

 - Asbestos materials (in a size that will fit in a 55-gallon drum; not in excess of 50 pounds)

 - Batteries (including automotive, marine and sump pump)

 - Fluorescent bulbs, CFLs (sealed, unbroken only)